These days, most industries are looking for ways to save money. The insurance industry is no exception.

 There are countless ways to save money on print expenses.
 Here are a few of our favorite methods:

 - Digitize Your Documents

 For many insurance agencies, documents have always been on paper.
 The idea of making the switch can be daunting.
-However, just think of how much paper and ink that could be saved by going digital with even a few workflow adjustments?
+However, just think of how much paper and ink could be saved by going digital with even a few workflow adjustments?
 From PDFs to cloud-based document automation programs like Laserfiche, it's easier than you think to make the change to digital.

 - Smart Software

 We're HUGE fans of PaperCut—a software that helps your team make smart decisions while printing.
 An IT administrator can create rules that, for example, require large jobs to print double-sided or ask users if they really want that email printed in full color.
-There are hundreds of options and every one can play a role in print cost reduction.
+There are hundreds of options and everyone can play a role in print cost reduction.

 - Better Education

 Even great tools like PaperCut and Laserfiche can only go so far.
 That's why we always suggest that employees get fully educated on smarter print practices.
 Do they know the real financial impact of poor print habits?
 What should they do to make choices that ultimately save their company money?
 A simple seminar can keep everyone informed.

 2. Rethink Your Print Environment

 The COVID pandemic has caused many companies to quickly evolve and change how their office spaces look.
 Maybe more (or all) employees are now work from home, your client volume has changed, or your strategy shifted.